coyotte508/std-queue/README.md

 ## Contributions

-If you have contributions or feature requests, open a pull request or create a new issue
+If you have contributions or feature requests, open a pull request or create a new issue.
+I will glady add basic features if they are needed.